David Freeze: It's not always about the miles when bike trouble, hurricane surface - Salisbury Post

 I went to bed last night in Amite City, Louisiana, thinking I might have to wait for Eric from Skinny Wheels to overnight me a couple of things by UPS.
 Things didn’t come together early, but they did by 9 a.m. and I was soon on the way to Hammond, just 18 miles away, with the bike repaired.
 A complete recap appears in today’s Gotta Run column in the Lifestyles section.

 I got the bike repaired and even got directions from the owner of GrayCat Cycleworx.
 One culprit was a piece of glass in the rear tire.
 Following some bike adjustments, I left around noon with a plan to get to Franklinton by late afternoon.
-I used S.R.s 1065, 442, 40, 1062, 45 and 16.
+I used state routes 1065, 442, 40, 1062, 45 and 16.
 The only real town was Loranger, the home of Texas Rangers baseball player Wade Miley.

 Just 40 miles for the afternoon, but plenty of rolling hills and off and on rain.
 One really heavy shower pretty much soaked me, but then my dri-fit stuff dried quickly.
 Several more times, the same cycle was repeated.
 Rain was falling pretty hard when I got to Franklinton, but not once did the rain jacket come out.
 I am staying in the Liberty Inn tonight, next door to a low-price grocery store and Dollar General.
 The nice room includes another couch, so that’s hard to beat as a way to relax at night while writing and planning.

-Jason Ritchie asked me a couple months ago if I didn’t realize that hurricane season in the gulf was when I would pass through.
+Jason Ritchie asked me a couple months ago if I didn’t realize that hurricane season in the Gulf was when I would pass through.
 I didn’t think much of it, but I don’t mind it at all if I am safe and dry.
 There seems to be just one more challenge after another.

 With that said, uncertainty and challenge together make things interesting. bet it happens again.